-Introduction 5 Background 5 ASC Long-Duration Contracts 5 FAS 97 Accounting and Reporting by Insurance Enterprises for Certain Long-Duration Contracts and for Realized Gains and Losses from the Sale of Investments 6 Definitions Q1.
+ntroduction 5 Background Q1.
 What are profits followed by losses?
-6 Q2.
+Q2.
 What are "losses" in Q1?
-6 Application and Considerations 7 Q3.
-To what type of contracts does the profits followed by losses accounting guidance apply? ?7 Q4.
+Application and Considerations Q3.
+To what type of contracts does the profits followed by losses accounting guidance ap Q4.
 Under what circumstances do profits followed by losses occur?
-8 Q5.
+Q5.
 At what level should the test be performed?
-8 Q6.
-Should business projected to be written in the future (and not yet in-force as of the current ıt valuation date) be included in the profits followed by losses test?
-8 Q7.
+Q6.
+Should business projected to be written in the future (and not yet in-force as of the cu valuation date) be included in the profits followed by losses test?
+Q7.
 Should future premium rate increases be considered in testing for profits followed by losses?
 Q8.
 Should new entrants be projected on group contracts?
-1 Q9.
+Q9.
+Should reinsurance ceded be reflected in the analysis of profits followed by losses?
+Q10.
 What happens if the test shows profits followed by losses?
-1 0 Q10.
+Q11.
 How should the liability be increased?
-1 0 Q11.
-What are some methods that could be considered for increasing liabilities to offset futur e losses?
-Q12.
-What are some considerations around establishing an immediate increase in liabilities?1 Q13.
-What are some considerations around accruing an increase in liabilities over time?
-1 .2 Q14.
-What are some considerations around adopting a locked-in schedule to establish an additional liability over time? .2 Q15.
-What are some considerations around adopting a dynamic method for funding future losses over time? .3 Q16.
-Can business written since the prior valuation date (and in-force as of the current valuation date) that meets the company's aggregation criteria be added to the current assessment of profits followed by losses of a block of business that was in force at the prior valuation date? .4 Q17.
-Once a reserve has been accumulated to cover future losses, how should the additional liability be released into income?
+11 Q12.
+What are some methods that could be considered for increasing liabilities to offset losses?
+Q13.
+What are some considerations around establishing an immediate increase in liabiliti Q14.
+What are some considerations around accruing an increase in liabilities over time?.
+Q15.
+What are some considerations around adopting a locked-in schedule to establish an additional liability over time?
+13 Q16.
+What are some considerations around adopting a dynamic method for funding futur e losses over time?
+13 Q17.
+Can business written since the prior valuation date (and in-force as of the current valuation date) that meets the company's aggregation criteria be added to the current assessment of profits followed by losses of a block of business that was in force at the pro- valuation date?
 Q18.
-How would a locked-in method for releasing the accrued reserve work and under what circumstances might it be considered? . ว Q19.
-How would a dynamic method for releasing the additional reserve work and under what circumstances might it be considered?
-3 Q20.
-What happens if there is an expectation of "profits followed by losses followed by 6 profits"? followed by profits?"
-Q22.
+Once a reserve has been accumulated to cover future losses, how should the additio liability be released into income? nai 15 Q19.
+How would a locked-in method for releasing the accrued reserve work, and under v circumstances might it be considered?
+Q20.
+How would a dynamic method for releasing the additional reserve work, and under circumstances might it be considered?
+Q21.
+What happens if there is an expectation of profits followed by losses followed by pr Q21.
+What happens it there is an expectation of profits followed by losses followed by p Q22.
+How would one accrue a liability if there is an expectation of profits followed by lo sses followed by profits?
+Q23.
+How would one address two (or more) cycles of profits followed by losses within a group of contracts?
+Q24.
 Are there any special considerations related to participating contracts?
 Q25.
-How should shadow accounting be applied? . /
+Should the change in a liability established in recognition of profits followed by los be included in estimated gross profits used as the basis for amortizing the asset for capita acquisition costs?
+Q26.
+How should shadow accounting be applied?
+19